How to translate your website

 Once you click on the '+' or the pencil icon, you should be taken to page editing.

 An important part of the translation process is translating the strings that exist inside the theme.
 Locate these strings from WPML->Theme and plugins localization.
 From the next page, you need to click on the Scan the theme for strings, which will scan the theme for strings that can be translated, and will create a table with the domains that hold translatable strings.
 Click on the View strings that need translation button of the domain that you want to translate.
-If you want to translate the frontend strings of Omega, edit the omega-tddomain.
+If you want to translate the frontend strings of Lambda, edit the lambda-tddomain.
 From the next screen, clicking on the translations link should allow you to add translations for all the available languages.

-Omega comes with a rich set of custom post types such as portfolios and sliders, and custom taxonomies.
+Lambda comes with a rich set of custom post types such as portfolios and sliders, and custom taxonomies.
 In order to get a similar interface for translation/duplication as for posts and pages, you need to go to WPML->Translation Management, and select the tab ‘Multilingual Content Setup’.
 At the bottom of the page you’ll see:

 You need to select ‘translate’ for the custom post types you want to make translatable.
 Similarly, if you choose ‘translate’ for custom taxonomies such as Departments, etc. you’ll get a similar interface for translation as for page categories.